Lift (force): Explanation based on flow deflection and Newton's laws

+An airfoil generates lift by exerting a downward force on the air as it flows past.
+According to Newton's third law, the air must exert an equal and opposite (upward) force on the airfoil, which is lift.

+As the airflow approaches the airfoil it is curving upward, but as it passes the airfoil it changes direction and follows a path that is curved downward.
+According to Newton's second law, this change in flow direction requires a downward force applied to the air by the airfoil.
+Then Newton's third law requires the air to exert an upward force on the airfoil; thus a reaction force, lift, is generated opposite to the directional change.
+In the case of an airplane wing, the wing exerts a downward force on the air and the air exerts an upward force on the wing.

+The downward turning of the flow is not produced solely by the lower surface of the airfoil, and the air flow above the airfoil accounts for much of the downward-turning action.

 This explanation is correct but it is incomplete.
 It does not explain how the airfoil can impart downward turning to a much deeper swath of the flow than it actually touches.
 Furthermore, it does not mention that the lift force is exerted by pressure differences, and does not explain how those pressure differences are sustained.

 Controversy regarding the Coandă effect

 Some versions of the flow-deflection explanation of lift cite the Coandă effect as the reason the flow is able to follow the convex upper surface of the airfoil.
 The conventional definition in the aerodynamics field is that the Coandă effect refers to the tendency of a fluid jet to stay attached to an adjacent surface that curves away from the flow, and the resultant entrainment of ambient air into the flow.

 More broadly, some consider the effect to include the tendency of any fluid boundary layer to adhere to a curved surface, not just the boundary layer accompanying a fluid jet.
 It is in this broader sense that the Coandă effect is used by some popular references to explain why airflow remains attached to the top side of an airfoil.
-This is a controversial use of the term "Coandă effect"; the flow following the upper surface simply reflects an absence of boundary-layer separation, thus it is not an example of the Coandă effect.Denker (1996) Regardless of whether this broader definition of the "Coandă effect" is applicable, calling it the "Coandă effect" does not provide an explanation, it just gives the phenomenon a name.
+This is a controversial use of the term "Coandă effect"; the flow following the upper surface simply reflects an absence of boundary-layer separation, thus it is not an example of the Coandă effect.
+Regardless of whether this broader definition of the "Coandă effect" is applicable, calling it the "Coandă effect" does not provide an explanation, it just gives the phenomenon a name.

 The ability of a fluid flow to follow a curved path is not dependent on shear forces, viscosity of the fluid, or the presence of a boundary layer.
 Air flowing around an airfoil, adhering to both upper and lower surfaces, and generating lift, is accepted as a phenomenon in inviscid flow.